Takiro/easy-romfilter/README.md

 Of course you can use the short option `-s` instead of `--simulate if` you want, its the same wit `-e`

-*If you are not sure if you have done everything right, you should use `-s`.*
+*If you are not sure you have done everything right, you should use `-s`.*

 ### Input and Output